mohamed--abdel-maksoud/html5bundle/README.md

 CREDITS
 -------
 html5bundle is developed on top of the following awesome libraries:
-- tar decoder was taken from the `bitjs` project http://code.google.com/p/bitjs/
+- the tar decoder is based on the on from `bitjs` project http://code.google.com/p/bitjs/
 - Base64 encoder was taken from Pedro Ladaria's javascript wave decoder http://codebase.es/riffwave/
 - Compression and decompression was supported by Marcus Geelnard's `liblzg` http://liblzg.bitsnbites.eu/